Trusted by 100,000+ Families

 How Does Synthetic Phonics Work?

-Blending Sounds They then blend these sounds together to form words.
+• Blending practice: Activities where kids blend sounds together to form whole words.